 Prime blockchain examples include cheap, instant, and secure peer-2-peer money transfer that is not completed through PayPal or another centralized and 3rd party service.
 The blockchain can also be used as a decentralized supercomputer network that employs PCs all over the world to perform computing tasks.
 The gaming and movie industry could utilize these supercomputer networks to do 3D rendering for their projects.
 Peers generate income by renting their computers out to process and perform tasks within the supercomputer network.

 Lastly, Smart contracts can be built on top of blockchain technology and are currently used by some cryptocurrencies; most notably Ethereum.
 With smart contracts, you can exchange property from one user to another.
 Smart contracts can be used in almost any type of business or industry.
 There are already use cases for smart contracts in the automotive, financial services, healthcare, and retail industries.

 Characteristics of The Blockchain

-1. Decentralized Ledger Technology: A join only, decentralized distributed database.
-You can only add transactions and data to a blockchain, you cannot remove.
+1. Decentralized Ledger Technology: A join-only, decentralized distributed database.
+You can only add transactions and data to a blockchain, you cannot remove them.

-5. No single point of failure: If a hacker or a corrupt politician attack a single node (a person participating computer database), and deletes or add transactions.
+5. No single point of failure: If a hacker or a corrupt politician attacks a single node (a person participating computer database), and deletes or adds transactions.
 It will immediately be spotted as a hack since that transaction is not on other member nodes.